ProfilePic

 • Home Loans

 If you are considering the purchase of a new home or exploring new financing on your current home, you should not do anything that could adversely affect your loan approval process.
-It is tempting to begin making your new house a home or to spend your new savings on fixing your existing home, but this is the time to keep your financial picture in a stable position until your loan closes.
-The key is to call your lender if you wish to make any changes to your financial structure.
-Even the most logically beneficial moves can backfire and cost you thousands of dollars or affect your ability to obtain financing.
+It is tempting to begin making your new house a home or to spend your new savings on fixing your existing home, but this is the time to keep your financial picture stable until your loan closes.
+The key is to call your lender if you wish to change your financial structure.
+Even the most logically beneficial moves can backfire, cost you thousands of dollars, or affect your ability to obtain financing.
 To have your pre-approval or loan commitment remain valid, please pay close attention to the do’s and don’ts below:

 The Do’s:

 Do stay current on existing accounts.
 Late payments on your existing mortgage, car payment, or anything else that can be reported to a CRA (Credit Reporting Agency) can cost you dearly.
 One 30-day late payment can lower your credit score significantly.
-Make your mortgage payments on time, but call your loan officer before you make any payments that are scheduled within two weeks of closing.
+Make your mortgage payments on time, but call your loan officer before making any payments scheduled within two weeks of closing.

 Do call your loan officer with questions.
-Should you have any questions during the loan process, they are there to help and just a phone call away.
-These home loan process FAQs can be helpful as well.
+If you have any questions during the loan process, they are there to help and are just a phone call away.
+These home loan process FAQs can also be helpful.

 Do check your email frequently.
-Most loan officers prefer to send written correspondence, but you can always call to discuss any questions you may have.
+Although most loan officers prefer to send written correspondence, you can always call to discuss any questions.

 The Don’ts:

 Don’t apply for new credit of any kind.
 If you receive invitations to apply for new lines of credit, don’t respond.
-If you do, that company will pull your credit report, and this could affect your credit score.
+If you do, that company will pull your credit report, which could affect your credit score.
 Likewise, avoid establishing new lines of credit for furniture, appliances, computers, etc.

 Don’t max out or overcharge existing credit cards.
-Running up your credit cards is the fastest way to bring your score down, and it could drop up to 100 points overnight.
-Once you are engaged in the loan process, try to keep your credit cards below 30% of the available limit.
+Running up your credit cards is the fastest way to bring your score down; it could drop up to 100 points overnight.
+Once you are engaged in the loan process, keep your credit cards below 30% of the available limit.

 Don’t close credit card accounts.
 If you close a credit card account, it can affect your ratio of debt to available credit.
 If you want to close an account, do it after you close your mortgage loan.

 Don’t raise red flags to the underwriter.
-Don’t co-sign on another person’s loan, or change your name and address.
-The less activity that occurs while your loan is in process, the better it is for you.
+Don’t co-sign on another person’s loan or change your name and address.
+The less activity occurs while your loan is processed, the better it is for you.

 Don't make any adjustments or transfers in your asset picture.
 Don’t change investments, move positions, close accounts, open new accounts, or substantially change your assets without contacting your lender first.

-Don’t make changes with your employment or income.
+Don’t make changes to your employment or income.
 Employment stability is a significant factor in the underwriting loan process.
-Quitting or changing jobs, or even positions within the same company may affect or delay your loan approval process.
-Inform your loan officer immediately of any changes to your job, position or income.
+Quitting or changing jobs or positions within the same company may affect or delay your loan approval process.
+Inform your loan officer immediately of your career, position, or income changes.

-If you follow these simple guidelines while going through the loan process, you could not only have a smoother experience but potentially save hundreds of dollars.
-If you would like to know more about the home loan process, talk to the experts at NASB at 855-465-0753.
+If you follow these simple guidelines during the loan process, you could have a smoother experience and potentially save hundreds of dollars.
+For more about the home loan process, contact the experts at NASB at 888-661-1982.

-*NASB does not provide tax, legal or accounting advice.
+*NASB does not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only and is not intended to provide and should not be relied on for tax, legal, or accounting advice.
 North American Savings Bank is not a credit counseling agency, credit repair organization, debt settlement company, or similar service.
-North American Savings Bank does not make any guarantee or other promise as to the results obtained.
-You should consult your own tax, legal, and accounting advisors before engaging in any transaction.
+North American Savings Bank does not guarantee or promise regarding the results obtained.
+You should consult your tax, legal, and accounting advisors before engaging in any transaction.